10

 Independent Firms

-Wirehouses know that the majority of their advisors live beyond their means and haven’t saved enough for their retirement.
+Wirehouses know the majority of their advisors haven't saved enough for their retirement.

 Furthermore, wirehouses are basically using their inhouse retirement programs to buy the books of business from aging advisors at a discount.
 And then they tie up the inheriting advisors for several more years by having them sign contracts.

-Independents typically have grid rates that begin at 80% and increase to 90%.
-Admittedly, independent financial advisors have expenses such as rent and personnel.
-Hence, the grid typically nets out at 60%.
+Independent advisors in the 1099 channel enjoy grid rates that typically begin at 80% and increase to 90%.
+Respectfully, independent advisors have expenses such as rent, personnel and technology.
+Hence, the grid generally nets out between 50% and 70%.

 You now have the honor of building the firm you always wanted to work for.
-You now have the honor of being the leader, coach and mentor that fosters trust and inspires your colleagues to achieve to the best of their ability.
+You now have the honor of being the leader, and mentor that inspires your colleagues to achieve to the best of their ability.
 You will find that your leadership style will focus on serving your clients, serving your team, and as a result,

 It takes years to build a pristine reputation, and only a day to lose it!
 When you work at a massive global wirehouse with tens of thousands of employees, scandal and wrongdoing are almost inevitable.
 And while you may be far away from the incident,